Tshepajev/Echellogram-to-spectrum/README.md

 Otherwise don't be afraid to press the buttons and test what they do.

 ### Input fields
-- **Use sample** – you can change the automatically chosen sample but you have to input the exact filename.
-Also the input must be the one with `_0001` index.
+- **Use sample** – you can change the automatically chosen sample but you have to input the exact filename including the extension.
+Also the input must be the one with the first index, e.g. `_0001`.
 The hardcoding is necessary because the naming convention in JET failed (many different formats).
+If the filename doesnt' contain `_00001` or `_0001` or `_001` then the series is considered to be 1 file long and only the direct match filename is used.
 - **Directory path** – you can change working directory but it might be easier to simply move `.py` and input files.
 - **Average photos target** – how many echellograms to average starting from first index.
 If there aren't enough echellograms in the series then the existing amount is used instead.
 - **Overwrite first order nr** – if the actual order nr of the topmost drawn order is different than the smallest order nr defined in bounds data, then this setting defines which order nr is given to the topmost diffraction order.
 This setting is important when compiling spectrum and exporting calibration data.